tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 I also moved from a chair, to a yoga ball, to a standing desk.
 Now days, I am full time at a standing desk - and that has made a big difference as well.
 When I need a short break, I can simply walk out of the office, and do a lap around the kitchen.

-Good Lighting is also important.
-I have good back lighting, but need to get a ring light for my Video

 **Dedicated Work Environment**

 I personally have found that having a distraction free work environment is important.
-So I have two computers on my desk - one that is dedicated to work - email, coding, chats, calls.
-And one that is dedicated to my personal stuff (personal email, social media, music.
+So I have two computers on my desk - one that is dedicated to work - email, coding, chats, and calls.
+And a machine that is dedicated to my personal stuff  - personal email, social media, and music.

  A few years ao, I was forced to get a second cell phone for work, and that has been great.
 Now when I quit working for the day, I simply drop the work phone on the charger, and walk away.
 There is a lot less temptation to "just check my work email once before bed".